manuleo/mADAm-2019/docs/_posts/2019-12-03-third-post.markdown

   <div class="col-sm-1"></div>
   <div class="col-sm-10">
     <h3>The distribution plan</h3>
-   For every European countries out of the five selected, the prices for the previously defined food items were determined (https://ec.europa.eu/info/food-farming-fisheries/farming/facts-and-figures/markets/prices/price-monitoring-sector/eu-prices-selected-representative-products_en) and (http://www.fao.org/faostat/en/#data/PP).
-As different countries have different domestic prices for specific items, a
+   For every European countries out of the five selected, the prices for the previously defined food items were established by <a href="http://www.fao.org/faostat/en/#data/PP">FAO</a> data and a dataset from the <a href="https://ec.europa.eu/info/food-farming-fisheries/farming/facts-and-figures/markets/prices/price-monitoring-sector/eu-prices-selected-representative-products_en">European Commission</a>.
+As different countries show different domestic prices for specific items, a cost minimization was carried out using convex optimization methods.
+Furthermore, a linearly increasing cost function with respect to the GDP was implemented yielding a higher cost if only one country was considered while also prefering to take from richer countries.
   </div>
   <div class="col-sm-1"></div>
 </div>